JonHualde/JS-30-projects/README.md

 # JS-30-projects
-30 projects made with Vanilla JS.
+30 projects made with Vanilla JS

 ## Link to the mini-projects below